 The impact and growth of 3D printing have spanned many industries, such as manufacturing, aviation, and health.
 It’s also become increasingly prevalent for your everyday DIY home hobbyists.

-Here we’re going to explore the endless possibilities for 3D printers in railway models.
+Here we’re going to explore the endless possibilities for 3D printed model trains.

 What is 3D Printing?

 3D printing or additive manufacturing is the process of creating objects with three dimensions from a digital model or file.